gohars1/Shopify-Image-Repository/README.md

 Now, click on the button "Your photos" and you should see a collection of the photos you purchased in your store.

 ![alt text](https://github.com/gohars1/Shopify-Image-Repository/blob/main/readme-snapshots/photos.JPG)

+### Future Considerations

+Additional features that could be added to the application include searching for photos, editing images and deleting photos.
+For search, I could have added functionality where photos in the store or in your personal repositroy are filtered by image name when a user enters words in the search bar.
+For editing, I could have either used javascript or a library which allows for users to draw on photos, add text, etc. I could have added an option for users to delete photos that they own, in case they no longer wanted certain photos in their repository.